About Smart Meters

 Power companies can use Smart Meter technology to help keep the public informed quickly and more accurately.
 For example, they can better advise the public about the precise locations of power outages resulting from storms and bushfires.

 Digital Smart Meters are being rolled out by Victoria’s five electricity distributors – CitiPower, Powercor, Jemena, United Energy and SP AusNet – who own and manage the poles and wires that deliver power to homes and businesses across Melbourne and throughout the state.

 Electricity meters are the property of the distribution businesses.
 As such, the businesses are allowed to replace their equipment, and there is an obligation on a property owner to provide reasonable access to their property for this to occur.

 Your distributor will contact you prior to the installation of a Smart Meter, advising of a time period in which they will visit your property.
 You do not need to be present for the installation of the meter but should you wish to make special arrangements please contact the distributor (or its nominated service provider) on the phone number provided in their letter.

 To find out who your distributor is go to www.dpi.vic.gov.au/electricitydistributors or call 136 186.

 Why electricity meters need an upgrade

 With growing energy demand and rising electricity prices, there is a need to give consumers greater control over their energy consumption.
 New Smart Meter technology will provide real-time information to customers, through devices such as in-home displays and web portals, and half-hourly data to electricity suppliers.

 The State Government review has found the most responsible option is to continue the rollout of Smart Meters to all homes and small businesses – with improvements that bring greater benefits to consumers, sooner.

 All households and small businesses will need to have their meter replaced by 2013.
-Switching to flexible pricing, which will become more widely available from mid 2013, will however remain optional.
+Switching to flexible pricing, which will become more widely available from the end of 2012, will however remain optional.